Warrants – What you need to know

 As an example, when you receive a traffic citation today, you are receiving a summons from the court, served by an officer of the court, the police officer, specifying the date and time of the court.
 If you fail to appear, or you have failed to pay fines associated with the citation, you are then subject to the next level of court power, the warrant issued by the judge, or bench warrant.

 Typically, an arrest warrant, usually reserved for more serious violations of the criminal code will be acted upon immediately, and police will search the subject of this warrant out and arrest them as soon as possible.
-The subject of a bench warrant may be searched out by police, based on the severity of the crime and the wishes of the court as specified in the warrant.
+The subject of a bench warrant may be searched out by police, based on the severity of the crime, whether it is a violent crime or a non-violent crime, and the wishes of the court as specified in the warrant.
 In the case of a traffic citation the warrant may be acted upon when the person next presents themselves before an officer of the court.
 For example, if you are stopped by police for a subsequent traffic violation and an open warrant exists, you will then be arrested and brought before the court.

 Bench warrants of this type, can be suspended, by in the interim, by a request to the court to “quash” the warrant.
 If the court agrees, an order to quash the warrant will be issued.
 A court order to quash a warrant will suspend the police’s obligation to arrest you and bring you before the court.